What inspired the Children's Justice Attorney Education Fellowship Program?

 Michelle received her J.D. from the University of Nebraska College of Law in 2002.
 She has served as a Deputy County Attorney in Douglas and Lancaster Counties, specializing in juvenile law, domestic violence and general criminal prosecution.
 She also served as the Director of Legal Training at the University of Nebraska's Center on Children, Families and the Law, developing curriculum and training child welfare workers, probation officers and mental health professionals on all aspects of juvenile court process and procedure in Nebraska.
 Bottom line, while Michelle loves a good PowerPoint, she thrives by helping others be zealous advocates.

-Megan Harris, Project Manager
+Megan Harris, Program Manager

-Megan Harris is the Children’s Justice Attorney Education Fellowship Program Project Manager.
+Megan Harris is the Children’s Justice Attorney Education Fellowship Program Manager.
 Megan uses her years of experience in child welfare to shed light on the complex dynamics children and families face entering juvenile court.

 Megan received her bachelor’s degree in human relations and her master’s in counseling from Doane University.
 She brings 17 years of professional experience working with the nonprofit community of Southeast Nebraska to the Fellowship.
 Megan has extensive experience with children and families including prevention, youth justice, foster care, in home services, and child welfare systems and services.
 She has a deep passion for improving the continuum of culturally inclusive care for children and families in rural communities.